Djokovic reaches ATP Finals semis, Nadal showdown still on

 Zverev dug in his heels in the second set but missed a chance for an early break before recovering from a couple of double faults to fend off a break point in the following game.

-Djokovic looked frustrated at times and twice had to hold serve to stay in the set.
+Djokovic looked edgy at times and twice had to hold serve to avoid being dragged into a third set.

-The 17-time Grad Slam champion raised the intensity level in the tiebreak, edging 5-3 ahead with a fizzing backhand pass.
+But the 17-time Grand Slam champion raised the intensity level in the tiebreak, edging 5-3 ahead with a fizzing backhand pass.
 He brought up two match points with a hefty first serve before pressurising Zverev into an error to complete victory.

 Djokovic is bidding to equal Roger Federer’s record of six ATP Finals titles, while Nadal seeks a first.